jqueryscript/awesome-chatgpt-plugins/README.md

  **Sentiment Analysis**      | Sentiment Analysis.
  **SEO**                     | Enter any URL and keyword and get an On-Page SEO analysis &amp; insights!
  **SEO Assistant**           | The SEO Assistant can generate search engine keyword information in order to aid the creation of content.
+ **SEO Audit**               | Technical SEO report and website audit tool.
+Check your webpage health for SEO rankings.
+ **SEO Blog Writer**         | Generate Quality, Human-like, SEO-Optimized Multilingual Blogs &amp; Publish Instantly to WordPress!
+ **SEO Content Marketi**     | SEO tool for your Shopify store, ecommerce website or any business.
+Create strategy, blogs and socia.
  **SEO CORE AI**             | Use AI to analyze and improve the SEO of a website.
 Get advice on websites, keywords and competitors.
+ **SEO Score Rate**          | Guide Your Content Quality with Google E-E-A-T: Continuously Elevate Your SEO Ranking!
  **SEO.app**                 | Your personal SEO assistant for content marketing.
  **Serpstat SEO Tool**       | Discover SEO keywords for a specific topic and analyze SEO metrics/backlink data for a domain with Serpstat.com.
  **Service Check**           | Check if services are running and how fast they are responding.
 You can check Website, Email, Domain Lookup and Ping.
+ **Sesotec**                 | Sesotec answer your questions about Sesotec products and services.
  **SG Parking**              | Offers real-time HDB carpark availability in Singapore.
 Search by address for nearby parking space info.
  **Shein Discovery**         | Get your fashion and lifestyle recommendations from Shein.
  **Shop**                    | Search for millions of products from the world’s greatest brands.